Your home is your castle. It is where you and your family live and sleep. You have every right to feel safe and secure in your home.

 Follow the instructions of the police officers immediately when they arrive.
 Do not point the gun at the officers.

-Contact a Kentucky Criminal Defense Attorney for a Free Consult
+Contact a Kentucky Criminal Defense Attorney for a Free Consultation

 You may be arrested at the scene by the police officers.
 If this occurs, do not make a statement or answer questions.
 Respectfully tell the officers that you are invoking your right to remain silent and that you want an attorney.
 Continue to remain silent until you meet with your lawyer, including not discussing the matter with friends or family members.